 An orthodontist will usually be able to tell early on in a child’s life if they’re experiencing problems with excessive crowding or spacing of their teeth, or if these problems are likely to develop later on.
 We may see spacing issues show up when a tooth is lost prematurely, where one has never developed, or with teeth that are too small or spaced apart.
 If it’s crowding that’s the issue, it can often be corrected by expanding the arches or removing certain teeth.

 Crooked teeth are more susceptible to uneven damage and wear.
-If it goes untreated for a long enough period of time, misalignment can compromise the surrounding gum tissue, affecting the shape and position of it.
+If it goes untreated for a long enough period, misalignment can compromise the surrounding gum tissue, affecting its shape and position it.
 While we’re able to successfully align teeth at almost any age, getting a head start on this can help prevent some of that wear and tear in children.
 This truly gives them the best start for a lifelong healthy smile!

 Overbite (protrusive front teeth)

-Front teeth that obviously protrude can be a cosmetic concern, but may also cause pain in the jaw and contribute to speech difficulties as well.
-We aren’t always able to permanently correct an overbite until your child’s mouth has finished growing, but there are still a number of things we can do to help reduce the risk of pain, traumatic injury, and improve the overbite in ways that help a child feel more confident and self-assured.
+Front teeth that protrude can be a cosmetic concern, but may also cause pain in the jaw and contribute to speech difficulties as well.
+We aren’t always able to permanently correct an overbite until your child’s mouth has finished growing, but there are still several things we can do to help reduce the risk of pain, and traumatic injury, and improve the overbite in ways that help a child feel more confident and self-assured.